santigarcor/laratrust/README.md

 ## Configuration

 Set the property values in the `config/auth.php`.
+And in the `users` provider add the users table name.
 These values will be used by laratrust to refer to the correct user table and model.

 You can also publish the configuration for this package to further customize table names and model namespaces.